AurelieDrn/android-db-comparison/README.md

 You need to install Android Studio on your computer.
 You can download it on their official website (https://developer.android.com/studio/index.html).

+Simply clone the repository and import it as a project in Android Studio.

 ## Authors

 * [Aurélie DURAND](https://github.com/AurelieDrn)